facebook/react-native-website/docs/scrollview.md

 ### `pagingEnabled`

 When true, the scroll view stops on multiples of the scroll view's size when scrolling.
-This can be used for horizontal pagination.
+This can be used for horizontal and vertical pagination.
 The default value is false.

-Note: Vertical pagination is not supported on Android.

 | Type | Required |
 | ---- | -------- |